stts-se/tillstudpub/promptrec/README.md

 ## Data structure

-Project data is stored in the `projects` folder.
+Project data is stored in the `projects` folder, using the following file structure:

     projects/
        <projectname>/